-The Physics major is offered as a Bachelor of Science degree and as two Bachelor of Arts concentrations.
+The Physics major is offered as either a Bachelor of Science or Bachelor of Arts degree.

 BACHELOR OF SCIENCE DEGREE IN PHYSICS

 Physics is the study of the physical world including all matter and energy.
 The Bachelor of Science degree is a rigorous program consisting of 50 s.h. of science and mathematics in addition to Core Curriculum courses.
 It includes a minor in mathematics with 34 elective hours available to the student for another major or minor.
 Alternatively, the student can double major in Physics and Mathematics with 18 hours still available for a minor or electives.